 From the Series

 As part of the 2016 Design Indaba Emerging Creatives class, Tshepo Mokholo got the chance to listen to talks from the main speakers at that Design Indaba Festival.
 The Soweto-born architect and designer was so moved by a talk by Rwandan star-architect, Christian Benimana, that he had to meet him.
-Now, Mokholo will be one of the speakers at Design Indaba Conference 2019 and will have his own chance to inspire new schools of thought.
+This year, Mokholo graced the Design Indaba Conference stage himself, inspiring others as he was inspired by Benimana.

 He says he remembers Benimana asking the following questions about buildings during his presentation: Can a building heal?
 Can a neonatal ward celebrate childhood, and can a health clinic end an epidemic?
 Can architecture be a catalyst for peace and reconciliation?